10 Min Read

 What plants are most toxic to cats?

-Several indoor plants are toxic to cats, ranging from mild toxicity to potentially fatal.
+Not all plants are dangerous to cats, but several indoor plants are toxic to cats, ranging from mild toxicity to potentially fatal.
 Some of the most toxic plants include peace lilies, sago palms, tulips, and oleander.
 Before you bring any plants home, research them to ensure they're safe for pets because you won't be able to watch your cat constantly to prevent them from chewing on or rubbing against your houseplants.

 Will cats eat toxic plants?